Table of Contents

 Fibrous proteins mostly exhibit just secondary structures.
 Repeat sequences are also common in the structure of fibrous proteins.
 Most of the chains of amino acids may be linked by disulfide bridges.
 This disulfide linkage makes the protein very strong and stable.
 The most common fibrous proteins are collagen and keratin.
 Collagen is found in bone, cartilage, tendons and ligaments.
 This fibrous protein is strong, but is still very flexible.
 The repeat sequence for collagen is glycine-proline-X (any other amino acid).
 The combination of amino acids enables the collagen to be wound in tightly-coiled, straight or unbranched helices.

 Globular protein changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
 This arrangement makes globular protein very soluble.
 The most common globular protein is hemoglobin.
 Hemoglobin is used to transport oxygen around the body.
 Its quaternary structure is made up of 4 polypeptide chains; two of which are identical alpha chains with 141 amino acids.
 The other two are identical beta chains with 146 amino acids.
 The four chains are linked to form a roughly spherical molecule.
 Attached to each of the polypeptide chain is a Fe2+ ion which can combine with one O2 molecule.
 Since there are 4 polypeptide chains, a maximum of four O2 molecules can be transported by a hemoglobin molecule.

 Communication and Signaling

 Cell signaling is a part of a complex communication system that regulates cell activity and coordinates cell actions.
 How cells respond to the microenvironment is the basis for its development, for tissue repair, and for immune response.
-Two of the primary functions of proteins in communication and signaling are as membrane receptors and as peptide hormones.
+Two of the primary functions of proteins in communication and signaling are as membrane receptors, and signals.